ghoomfrog/silili/README.md

 *uu!* — oo!

-You can use interjections as nouns and adjectives.
+You can use interjections as content words.

 <!--/td-->
 <!--td style="width: 100%;"-->